Category Archives: Atheism

 Unless you’re saying you have faith, but if you had faith, you wouldn’t be an agnostic, would you?
 Or is everyone who has faith in God an agnostic, because they merely believe but don’t know that God exists (since their belief lacks the kind of justification that would be required for a belief to be knowledge)?
 No, they’re not.
 Or at least they’re not soft agnostics, because that’s not what the soft agnostic’s answer “I don’t know” means.

 If you ask people whether there’s a God, you’re looking to find out what they believe.
 You’re not asking about anything to do with knowledge as opposed to mere belief.
-And people you ask may answer using an expression that happens to contain the word “know”, but that doesn’t mean they’re randomly deciding to answer that question with something irrelevant about knowledge, instead of actually addressing the question of what they believe.
+And people you ask may answer using an expression that happens to contain the word “know”, but that doesn’t mean they’re randomly deciding to answer that question with something irrelevant about knowledge, instead of actually addressing your intended question of what they believe.

 I think people who answer that question with “I don’t know” are not really saying anything about knowledge.
 All they’re intending to say is simply that they don’t have a belief either way.
 So a soft agnostic is someone who lacks a belief that there’s a God, and also lacks a belief that there’s no God.